 - 1. Recognise and condemn the genocide in Palestine, in line with international law - 2.
 Give us fair representation and meet with our complete nominated task force - 3.
-Prioritise an aggregate analysis of its investments in arms and genocide profiteering cambridgeforpalestine Sea While Cambridge University maintains its complicity in the genocide, the occupation of Greenwich House, the financial centre of the university, continues.
-Here is a message from our comrades cambridgeforpalestine and 4 others cambridgeforpalestine · Original audio
+Prioritise an aggregate analysis of its investments in arms and genocide profiteering cambridgeforpalestine We are occupying Greenwich House, the administrative centre of cambridgeforpalestine 🚨 While Cambridge University maintains its complicity in the genocide, the occupation of Greenwich House, the financial centre of the university, continues.
+Here is a 507 message from our comrades 🖾 🖾 🚅 cambridgeforpalestine Students have been occupying Greenwich House since Friday, to put pressure on the University to take urgent steps towards disclosure and divestment in the face of continuous delays and the further escalation of the genocide.
+Cambridge's failure to engage with our movement in good faith is part of a larger pattern of the university silencing and sidelining protest on Palestine and avoiding transparency.